CheshireCat16/codepath-flix/README.md

 - [x] (5pts) User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

 #### BONUS
-- [ ] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.
+- [x] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.
-- [ ] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.
+- [x] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

 ### App Walkthrough GIF
 <img src="http://g.recordit.co/5QoIS5fIqR.gif" width=250><br>

 ### Notes
-Describe any challenges encountered while building the app.
+It took several iterations to get the web view to pull data from the API and properly display the movie.

 ---